 Firearms and Ammunition Possession Agreement

 The below information is provided to notify employees regarding the acceptable ways in which firearms may be used and carried on school grounds of the Salmon River JSD 243 (“District”).
-The District permits, consistent with applicable Federal Llaw, State Law and District Policy, the use of firearms by responsible employees to protect the District students and staff.
+The District permits, consistent with applicable Federal Law, State Law and District Policy, the use of firearms by responsible employees to protect the District students and staff.
 The purpose of this Firearms and Ammunition Possession Agreement (“Agreement”) is to provide for the safe and appropriate possession of firearms on school grounds (as defined below)

 Definitions: